lucasdengcn/portfolio-trading-demo/README.md

 ## How to run?

+* make sure JAVA_HOME point to JDK 1.8.

-make sure at the project root directory, and run following command in shell.
+* make sure at the project root directory, and run following command in shell.

 ```shell
 ./gradlew bootRun